kyle-rader/rust-web-app/README.md

 # RustWebApp

-Welcome to Juras...
-I mean RustWebApp!
-A multiplayer puzzle games platform.
+Welcome to RustWebApp!
+An early-stage but solid template repository for building modern web applications using Rust on the server and SvelteJS on the frontend with an islands architecture.

+# Architecture

+This template implements a modern web application architecture with:

+- **Backend**: Rust with Axum web framework, providing high-performance API endpoints
+- **Frontend**: SvelteJS with TypeScript, offering reactive UI components
+- **Database**: PostgreSQL with Diesel ORM for type-safe database operations
+- **Authentication**: JWT-based authentication system
+- **Deployment**: Docker containerization with Fly.io deployment support
+- **Development**: Hot reload for both frontend and backend development

+The template follows an islands architecture pattern, allowing for server-side rendering with selective client-side hydration where needed.

 # Developer Setup

-RustWebApp can be developed locally on your host of choice, or, entirely on Docker.
+This template provides a solid foundation for building web applications with Rust backend and SvelteJS frontend.
+While still in early development, it includes the essential components needed to get started.
+It can be developed locally on your host of choice, or entirely on Docker.
 We minimally use Docker to run local development databases.

 > 🪟 **Windows** - I highly recommend using WSL - the Windows Subsystem for Linux, which Docker can also use for it's backend.
 >